ionic-team/capacitor-site/pages/docs/v3/plugins/method-types.md

 ## Callback

 `method3()` is the most complex type but also the least common in practice.
-It is used when your plugin needs to return data repeatedly such as when monitoring the device's location via geolocation.
+It is used when your plugin needs to return data repeatedly, such as when monitoring the device's location via the geolocation API.

 For android, you would annotate the method like this: